Breakfast Twice Baked Sweet Potatoes

-- 8 egg large
+- 8 large egg

-- 1 pinch salt to taste
+- 1 pinch salt, to taste

-- 1 pinch pepper to taste
+- 1 pinch black pepper, to taste

-- 1 tbsp parsley fresh and chopped (optional)
+- 1 tablespoon fresh chopped parsley, optional

-- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.
+- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper, then set aside.

 - Bake sweet potatoes for 40-50 minutes or until soft and skins are slightly wrinkled.